 Despite all of that I have always had an idea of what ethnicities I am, but I always figured there had to be more or something I wasn’t aware of.
 So I thought it would be pretty cool to take the test.
-One of my friends recently took part in dna testing in atlanta and her results were incredibly enlightening, so I could not wait to see what my own DNA would show.
 It took about 6 or 7 weeks to get the results back after spitting into a tube, shaking it up with some blue liquid, and sending it in.
 It is great that they have something like this and it says as technology increases the percentages of the results could change.

 Have you ever used Ancestry DNA?